dragGH102/chatapp-node-socket-react/README.md

 - chat messages and command validation
 - shows when the other user typing
 - prevent chatting when app is offline
-- Various types of tests written in **Jest**: snapshot, state change (isolate tests - lots of headaches taken out, same result), mocks, wrapper (HOC)
+- Various types of unit tests written in **Jest**: snapshot, state change (isolate tests - lots of headaches taken out, same result), mocks, wrapper (HOC)
 - In general can work with 3+ clients, but some features (e.g. change name) won't as the server is not keeping track of the clients connected
 - auto-scroll to bottom
 - messages are animated!